ThomasBittner1/KangarooDocumentation/docs/tools/toolsWeightmaps.md

+---
+title: Maya Weightmap Tools - Kangaroo Builder
+description: Kangaroo's Weightmap Tools are an easier way to adjust weights for simpler deformers such as deltaMush, lattice, morph, ...
+---

 Weightmap tools are for adjusting weightmaps from deformers such as lattice, morph, deltamesh, ... basically almost all deformers apart from skinCluster.
+If you need skinClusters, check [SkinCluster Tools](toolsSkinCluster.md)

 ![Alt text](../images/tools_weightmaps.jpg)